 Community + Human Development (915) 212-0138HHSP@elpasotexas.gov

-The City of El Paso’s Department of Community and Human Development (DCHD) is accepting funding proposals for the 2021-2022 program year under the Homeless Housing and Services Program (HHSP) that is administered by the Texas Department of Housing and Community Affairs (TDHCA).
-This funding helps prevent homelessness, provide rapid re-housing for those experiencing homelessness, case management, transitional housing for youth, and essential services to youth.
+The City of El Paso’s Department of Community and Human Development (DCHD) is accepting funding proposals for the 2021-2022 program year under the Homeless Housing and Services Program (HHSP) which is administered by the Texas Department of Housing and Community Affairs (TDHCA).
+This funding helps prevent homelessness, provides rapid re-housing for those experiencing homelessness, case management, transitional housing for youth, and essential services to youth.